AbdallahMohamedDotnet/Shipping-Project-BackEnd/THEME_SYSTEM_DOCUMENTATION.md

 ---

 **Note**: This theme system is designed to be accessible, performant, and easy to maintain.
-All color combinations have been tested for WCAG 2.1 AA compliance.
+All color combinations have been tested for WCAG 2.1 AA compliance